 Each State agency has an obligation under the Public Officer's Law, to appoint an Ethics Officer (the E.O.).
-The E.O. has numerous duties such as, providing agency personnel with opinions regarding ethical issues, the acceptance of gifts, invitations, etc. The E.O. is responsible for ensuring that all employees required to do so file their financial disclosure forms with the State Ethics Commission.
-The E.O. must also inform the State Ethics Commission of all new hires at the agency who are required to file financial disclosure forms.
+The E.O. has numerous duties such as, providing agency personnel with opinions regarding ethical issues, the acceptance of gifts, invitations, etc. The E.O. is responsible for ensuring that all employees required to do so file their financial disclosure forms with the New York State Ethics Commission on Public Integrity.
+The E.O. must also inform the New York State Ethics Commission on Public Integrity of all new hires at the agency who are required to file financial disclosure forms.
 In addition to this, the E.O. reviews all applications for outside activities/employment and makes recommendations to the President/CEO about whether such activity/employment should be allowed pursuant to Ethics Commission Rules and Regulations.
-The E.O is also required to report the receipt of honoraria by employees to the State Ethics Commission.
+The E.O is also required to report the receipt of honoraria by employees to the New York State Ethics Commission on Public Integrity.